AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 ### Reflection Censorship Attack

-\todo{is a refl censorship attack possible? meaningful? explore.}
+\todo{is a refl censorship attack possible? meaningful? explore.
+(NB: I don't think there's a viable strategy here, which is why I haven't prioritized writing this out.)}